Iran hangs two in public over Shiraz shrine shooting

 Iran executes more people annually than any nation other than China, according to rights groups including the London-based Amnesty International.

-A United Nations fact-finding mission said on July 5 that Iran had executed seven men in connection with the Amini protests, calling on it to stop the “chilling” practice.
+A United Nations fact-finding mission said this week that Iran had executed seven men in connection with the Amini protests, calling on it to stop the “chilling” practice.